galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 By clicking on the "Draft of Data Paper" tab, you will have access to the draft of Data Paper presented in an HTML format.
 You can either navigate through the Data Paper with the tabs or with the scrollbar on the right and access different elements.

-You can at the top, of the page download the draft in either an HTML format or an editable docx format.
+You can at the top of the page download the draft in either an HTML format or an editable docx format.
 ![Download in HTML](./Images/Download_HTML.png""Download in HTML")![Download in docx](./Images/Download_docx.png "Download in docx*)

 ## Fair Quality Assessment report